 Relief for owner-occupier

-You can claim 10% of the cost of work as a deduction from your total taxable income each year for 10 consecutive years.
+You can claim 15% of the cost of work as a deduction from your total taxable income for the first six years and 10% for the seventh year.
 There is no upper limit for the amount you spend.